 In part 1 of this blog post, I’ll summarize the four characteristics that are commonly found in ideas that become “sticky” and well known to educators.
 In part 2, I’ll compare those ideas and practices with the current trend of making and makerspaces in schools.
 Will “making” be a sticky idea?

-1 – Perceived significance: People have to hear about the idea multiple and believe it’s important.
+1 – Perceived significance: People have to hear about the idea multiple times and believe it’s important.
 It has to address a timely, significant issue on teacher’s minds.
 It also has to come from a place that inspires believability.
 (To be blunt on this last point, prestigious university credentials matter.)

 For example, Multiple Intelligence theory helped teachers explain that students who don’t do well in school aren’t simply unintelligent.
 At a time when school was becoming more standardized (1980s), it was a big picture explanation of how teachers could still meet student needs without really changing curriculum.
 Coming from Howard Gardner, a respected Harvard professor, meant that it would be listened to, talked about, and taken seriously.